There are four main grounds for withdrawal of expiation notices:

 1. You did not receive the expiation notice

-If it becomes apparent to the authority that you did not receive the expiation notice until after the due date for payment has passed and this was resulting from error on the part of the authority or the postal system, the authority must withdraw the expiation notice [Expiation of Offences Act 1996 (SA) s 16(6)].
+If it becomes apparent to the authority that you did not receive the expiation notice until after the due date for payment has passed and this was resulting from error on the part of the authority or the postal system, or because of a failure in the transmission of an email sending the notice, the authority must withdraw the expiation notice [Expiation of Offences Act 1996 (SA) s 16(6)].

 |If you have paid the expiation fee (whether partially or in full) the expiation notice cannot be withdrawn [Expiation of Offences Act 1996 (SA) s 16(7)].|

 If an expiation notice is withdrawn because you did not receive it, it can be re-issued to you within one year of the date of the alleged offence [s 16(13)].

 An authority can withdraw an expiation notice if it is of the opinion that:

 |If the issuing authority agrees to withdraw an expiation notice on this basis any payment of the expiation fee must be refunded [Expiation of Offences Act 1996 (SA) s 16(2)].|